Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Results and Discussion

-In Fig.~\ref{Fig:dH}, we analyze the structural and spin transitions of (Mg$_{1-x}$Fe$_{x}$)O by plotting the relative enthalpies ($\Delta H$) of relevant states, with the rB2/B2 IS state as the reference.
-As shown in Fig.~\ref{Fig:dH}(a), (Mg$_{0.875}$Fe$_{0.125}$)O transforms from the B1 LS state into the rB2 IS state at 0.642 TPa.
+To analyze the structural and spin transition of (Mg$_{1-x}$Fe$_{x}$)O, we compute the equations of state (EoS) of the B1 LS, (r)B2 IS, and (r)B2 LS states (Supplementary Fig.~2 and Note~2); the relative enthalpies ($\Delta H$) of these states with respect to the (r)B2 IS state are plotted in Fig.~\ref{Fig:dH}.
+For $x=0.125$ (Fig.~\ref{Fig:dH}a), (Mg$_{0.875}$Fe$_{0.125}$)O transforms from the B1 LS state into the rB2 IS state at 0.642 TPa.
 Upon further compression, the rB2 IS state undergoes a spin transition to the rB2 LS state at 1.348 TPa.
-Throughout these transitions, (Mg$_{0.875}$Fe$_{0.125}$)O remains insulating.
+Throughout these transitions, (Mg$_{0.875}$Fe$_{0.125}$)O remains insulating (see Supplementary Fig.~1 and Note~1 for the insulating B1 LS state).
 Remarkably, in the simultaneous structural (B1--rB2) and spin (LS--IS) transition at 0.642 TPa, Fe's total electron spin $S$ re-emerges from 0 to 1, opposite to the perception that $S$ decreases upon compression.
-Furthermore, IS Fe$^{2+}$ is energetically favorable over a wide pressure range (0.612--1.348 TPa), while this state has not been observed in the Earth's major lower-mantle minerals, e.g. B1 (Mg$_{1-x}$Fe$_{x}$)O, Fe-bearing MgSiO$_3$, (Mg$_{1-x}$Fe$_{x}$)CO$_{3}$, and the NAL phase \cite{Hsu_2014_PRB, Hsu_2010_EPSL, Hsu_2011_PRL, Yu_2012_EPSL, Hsu_2012_EPSL, Hsu_2016_PRB, Hsu_2017_PRB}.
-For (Mg$_{0.75}$Fe$_{0.25}$)O [Fig~\ref{Fig:dH}(b)], a simultaneous structural, spin, and metal--insulator transition occurs at $0.539$ TPa, from the \textit{insulating} B1 LS state to the \textit{metallic} B2 IS state (notice that $S$ increases).
+Furthermore, the IS state is energetically favorable over a wide pressure range (0.612--1.348 TPa), despite that IS state has never been observed in the Earth's lower-mantle minerals, including B1 (Mg$_{1-x}$Fe$_{x}$)O, Fe-bearing MgSiO$_3$ bridgmanite and post-perovskite, ferromagnesite (Mg$_{1-x}$Fe$_{x}$)CO$_{3}$, and the NAL phase \cite{Hsu_2014_PRB, Hsu_2010_EPSL, Hsu_2011_PRL, Yu_2012_EPSL, Hsu_2012_EPSL, Hsu_2016_PRB, Hsu_2017_PRB}.
+For $x=0.25$ (Fig.~\ref{Fig:dH}b), a simultaneous structural, spin, and metal--insulator transition occurs at $0.539$ TPa, from the insulating B1 LS state to the metallic B2 IS state (notice that $S$ increases).
 Upon further compression, an IS--LS transition occurs in metallic B2 (Mg$_{0.75}$Fe$_{0.25}$)O at 0.855 TPa.
-[In Fig~\ref{Fig:dH}(b), the equation of state (EoS) of the B2 IS state is fitted using the data points at $P < 0.988$ TPa with $M > 0$].
-Figure~\ref{Fig:dH} further indicates that spin, structural, and metal--insulator transition of B2 (Mg$_{1-x}$Fe$_{x}$)O can be induced by the change of Fe concentration ($x$) with the depth or region in planetary interiors.
-If $x$ increases from 0.125 to 0.25 in the depth/region of 0.642--0.855 TPa, a simultaneous structural and metal--insulator transition occurs (insulating rB2 IS $\rightarrow$ metallic B2 IS); if $x$ increases from 0.125 to 0.25 in the depth/region of 0.855--1.348 TPa, a simultaneous structural, spin, and metal--insulator transition occurs (insulating rB2 IS $\rightarrow$ metallic B2 LS).
-While all the above predictions are based on LDA+$U_{sc}$ calculations, we have obtained similar results using constant Hubbard $U$ (Fig.~S3 \cite{SM}).
+From Fig.~\ref{Fig:dH}, effects of Fe concentration on the B1--(r)B2 transition pressure ($P^{B1/B2}_{T}$) can also be inferred.
+For Fe-free MgO ($x=0$), we find $P^{B1/B2}_{T}=0.535$ TPa (Supplementary Fig.~3 and Note~3), in agreement with other calculations \cite{Miyanishi_2015, Root_2015, Oganov_2003, Alfe_2005, Belonoshko_2010, Boates_2013, Cebulla_2014, Taniuchi_2018, Bouchet_2019, Soubiran_2020, Mehl_1988, Karki_1997}.
+As $x$ increases, $P^{B1/B2}_{T}$ first increases to $0.642$ TPa at $x=0.125$ (Fig.~\ref{Fig:dH}a) and then decreases to $0.539$ TPa at $x=0.25$ (Fig.~\ref{Fig:dH}b), indicating a trend of decreasing $P^{B1/B2}_{T}$ in the region of $0.125 \lesssim x \leq 1$, consistent with experiments: $P^{B1/B2}_{T}$ of FeO ($\sim$0.25 TPa) \cite{Ozawa_2011_Science, Coppari_2021} is much lower than that of MgO ($\sim$0.5 TPa) \cite{McWilliams_2012, Coppari_2013, Miyanishi_2015, Root_2015}.
+[Note: (1) For $x=0.25$ (Fig.~\ref{Fig:dH}b), the EoS of the B2 IS state is fitted using the data points at $P < 0.988$ TPa (where $M > 0$).
+(2) To examine the robustness of the LDA+$U_{sc}$ results shown in Fig.~\ref{Fig:dH}, we perform extensive test calculations using various methods.
+Similar results are obtained, as shown in Supplementary Figs.~4, 5, and Note~4].